adobe/helix-home/hackathons/14-yyz.md

 > Where is this going to happen?
 Do you have a windowless conference room blocked out?

-We are booking an open loft workshop space in downtown Toronto - locations specifics to follow shortly.
+We have booked a hackathon space in downtown Toronto.
+Address: 366 Adelaide St. West, suite 601

 #### Travel